The Gymnosperm Database

 Taxonomic notes

-This is the type species of Pinus Section Pinus Subsection Pinus.
-Certainly Linnaeus saw it as the first pine, but the Romans, for whom Pinus was the common name for "pine", may have been thinking more of Pinus pinea.
+This is the type species of Pinus section Pinus subsection Pinus.
+Certainly Linnaeus saw it as the first pine, but the Romans, for whom Pinus was the common name for "pine", may have been thinking more of P. pinea (and before them the Greeks with P. brutia).

 Description

-A tree to 25–40 m tall and 0.5–1.2 m dbh.
+A tree to 40 m tall and 120 m dbh.
 Stem straight (contorted only if lead shoot damaged when young, often by pine shoot moth Evetria turionana).
 The crown is variable, with a variety of shapes common in wild populations from level branches to near-fastigiate (Pravdin 1964, Steven & Carlisle 1959); open ovoid-conic when young and usually eventually becoming dense, broadly domed or even flat-topped.
 Bark on lower stem thick, scaly-plated, grey-brown; on upper stem and branches, thin, flaking, orange-red.
 Branching uninodal.
 Shoots green at first, becoming grey-buff by the end of the first summer.
 Buds ovoid-conic, orange-brown, thinly to occasionally thickly covered in white resin.
-Leaves in fascicles of two, (2.5–)4–6(–9) cm long, 1.5–2 mm wide, always moderately to often strongly glaucous (the only two-leaved hard pine with blue-green or grey-green leaves—an easy pine to identify), longest on vigorous young trees (5–9 cm), short on old trees (2.5–5 cm), commonly slightly twisted, margins finely serrulate; persistent for 2–6(–9) years; leaf sheath grey, 5–8 mm, slowly eroding to 3–4 mm by leaf senescence.
-Male cones 8–12 mm, yellow or pink.
-Cones (2.5–)3–6(–7.5) cm long, conic, symmetrical or nearly so, green ripening matt grey-buff to grey-green; mature in November–December, 20 months after pollination, opening February–April and falling soon after seed shed; scales rhombic, flat to protuberant and (rarely) hooked (with a full range of variation inbetween), with a minutely mucronate dorsal umbo.
-Seeds black, 4–5 mm, with a 12–20 mm wing (Pravdin 1964, Steven and Carlisle 1959; M.P.
+Leaves in fascicles of two, (2.5-)4-6(-9) cm long, 1.5-2 mm wide, always moderately to often strongly glaucous (the only two-leaved hard pine with blue-green or grey-green leaves—an easy pine to identify), longest on vigorous young trees (5-9 cm), short on old trees (2.5-5 cm), commonly slightly twisted, margins finely serrulate; persisting for 2-6(-9) years; leaf sheath grey, 5-8 mm, slowly eroding to 3-4 mm by leaf senescence.
+Pollen cones 8-12 mm, yellow or pink.
+Seed cones (2.5-)3-6(-7.5) cm long, conic, symmetrical or nearly so, green ripening matt grey-buff to grey-green; mature in November-December, 20 months after pollination, opening February-April and falling soon after seeds are shed; scales rhombic, flat to protuberant and (rarely) hooked (with a full range of variation in-between), with a minutely mucronate dorsal umbo.
+Seeds black, 4-5 mm, with a 12-20 mm wing (Pravdin 1964, Steven and Carlisle 1959; M.P.
 Frankis pers. obs.).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

-Var. lapponica is sometimes distinguished on the basis of shorter and longer-persistent leaves (5-9 years), but its characters overlap and intergrade to such a large extent that it cannot be adequately defined.
+Var. lapponica is sometimes distinguished on the basis of shorter and longer-persistent leaves (5-9 years), but its characters overlap and intergrade to such a large extent that it cannot be adequately defined (Frankis M. P. pers. comm.
+1998).

 Distribution and Ecology